Ever had trouble finding Japanese recipes that were easy to make?

 Shrimp tempura roll (508 calories)

-While this sushi has the most calories, the most adventurous sushi lovers will definitely order it.
+While this sushi has the most calories, adventurous sushi lovers will definitely order it.
 There’s no doubt it’s one of the tastiest sushi rolls.

 Dragon roll ( 507 calories)